Grayson Earle

 Grayson Earle (born 1987) is an American contemporary artist and activist.
 He uses new media to make political statements, known for his guerilla video projections as a member of The Illuminator Art Collective, and his co-creation of Bail Bloc which is software that utilizes cryptocurrency mining to generate money which is then re-distributed to bail low income people out of jail.
 In 2020, he hacked the Hans Haacke career retrospective exhibition at the New Museum to criticize the museum's efforts to union bust its employees.
 Earle is an outspoken anti-capitalist and professor at the New School.

 Biography

 Grayson Earle was born in California.
 He attended UC Irvine before moving to New York City to enroll in the Hunter College Integrated Media Arts MFA program.

 Career and works

 The Illuminator

 In 2014, Earle was arrested during an The Illuminator Art Collective projection with Kyle Depew and Yates McKee.
 The arrest occurred as the group projected onto the Metropolitan Museum of Art after David Koch donated $60 million to have his name permanently added to the fountain outside.
-David Koch is known for donating millions of dollars to the Tea Party and various climate change denial interests groups.
 Earle and the others were released from jail and successfully sued the NYPD for violating their First Amendment Rights.